micmejia/bible-dump/NKJV/Daniel/Dan 6.md

 All the governors of the kingdom, the administrators and satraps, the counselors and advisors, have consulted together to establish a royal statute and to make a firm decree, that whoever petitions any god or man for thirty days, except you, O king, shall be cast into the den of lions.

 ###### 8
-Now, O king, establish the decree and sign the writing, so that it cannot be changed, according to the law of the Medes and Persians, which [^a]does not alter."
+Now, O king, establish the decree and sign the writing, so that it cannot be changed, according to the law of the Medes and Persians, which does not alter."

 ###### 9
 Therefore King Darius signed the written decree. ## Daniel in the Lions' Den